simplyblock-io/documentation/docs/deployments/deployment-planning/recommendations.md

 ## NVMEs

 NVMe must support 4KB native block size and should be sized in between 1.9 TiB and 7.68 TiB.
-While larger NVMe devices (32 and
-64 TiB) are generally supported, their performance profile and rebuild time are typically not in alignment with high-performance storage, and rebuild times are higher.
 Within a single cluster, all NVMEs must be of the same size.
-Simplyblock is SSD-vendor agnostic but recommends NVMe devices of the same model within a cluster.
-This is not a hard requirement, in particular if new (replacement) devices are faster than the installed ones.
+Simplyblock is SSD-vendor agnostic but recommends NVMe devices of the same vendor and model within a cluster.
+This is not a hard requirement, in particular if new (replacement) devices are faster than existing installed ones, but cluster performance converges to devices with lowest performance.

+!!!
+Warning
+    Simplyblock only works with non-partitioned entire NVMe devices (virtual via SRV-IO or physical) as back-storage.
+    Individual NVME namespaces or partitions cannot be claimed by Simplyblock, only entire devices!
+    Devices are not allowed to be mounted under Linux and entire devices will be low-level formatted and re-partioned during deployment.
+    Devices will be removed from the operating system control and will not show up any longer in _lsblk_ once Simplyblock storage nodes are running.

+!!!
+Info
+    It is required to low-level format devices with 4KB block size (_nvme format_ cmd choosing the correct _lbaf_) before deploying Simplyblock.

 ## Network